Books and Websites

 Irrepressible Spirit: Conversations with Human Rights Activists by Susan Kuklin (G.P.
 Putnam’s Sons, 1996).
 Powerful interviews with courageous people who are fighting for human rights.
 The stories are searing, but the message is hopeful.

 Peace Jam: A Billion Simple Acts of Peace by Ivan Suvanjieff (Puffin, 2008).
-Young Adult.
+Ages 12 and up.
 Peace Jam profiles Nobel Peace Laureates (such as the Dalai Lama and the Archbishop Desmond Tutu) and their work with teens in the PeaceJam movement, and provides tips on how the reader can get involved.

 To Kill a Mockingbird by Harper Lee (Grand Central Publishing, 1988).
 Young Adult.
 The story of two children, Scout and Jem, and their father’s attempt to defend the honor of an African-American man who has been wrongfully accused of a serious crime.

 Warriors Don’t Cry by Melba Pattillo Beals (Simon Pulse, 2007).
-Young Adult.
+Ages 12 and up.
 The first-hand account of one of the nine black students who was part of the integration of Little Rock Central High School in 1957.

 Speak Truth to Power: Human Rights Defenders Who are Changing our World by Kerry Kennedy Cuomo, photographs by Eddie Adams (Crown Publishers, 2000).
 Portraits and interviews of human rights advocates from around the world.
 Look at this book with your children so they might know the true meaning of the word “hero.”